MediaCrush/mediacrush.github.io/_posts/2014-03-01-Adding-subtitle-support-to-MediaCrush.md

 We have just finished rolling out support for video with subtitles and closed captioning, for the sake of our hard-of-hearing and monolingual friends.
-We now support subtitles in the srt, vtt, and ssa formats (the three most common), so if you upload a video with embedded subtitles, you'll now be able to use the settings on the bottom-right of each video to turn them on and off.
+We now support subtitles in the SRT, WebVTT, and SSA formats (the three most common), so if you upload a video with embedded subtitles, you'll now be able to use the settings on the bottom-right of each video to turn them on and off.